ianj-als/pypeline/README.md

     input_forming_function :: a -> s -> b
     output_forming_function :: a -> s -> b

-The state mutator function shall take one argument and return a mutated state object if desired.
+The state mutator function shall take one argument, the state object, and return a mutated state object if desired.
 The state mutator function is applied after all the other functions have been applied.
 If no state mutator function is specified the state flows through the component unchanged.

 #### Constructing a Subprocess Based Pipeline Component